 Antepartel rooms in the labor and delivery unit allow staff and doctors to monitor obstetrics patients for testing, medical complications or in instances of pre-term labor.
 For mothers in active labor, the center’s all-private Labor/Delivery/ Recovery rooms (LDR) offer large, tranquil suites equipped with comfortable furnishings and top-of-the-line birthing and fetal monitoring technology.

 Following delivery, patients recover in these rooms while being monitored by professional, caring staff certified in inpatient obstetrics.
-Patients who have had a C-section or tubal ligation also recover in an LDR with a registered nurse trained in recovering post-op surgeries.
+Patients who have had a C-section or tubal ligation also recover in your room with a registered nurse trained in recovering post-op surgeries.

 While under the care of the center’s skilled maternal-child team, patients and their family will receive individualized attention.
 The staff will conduct a needs assessment for the mother and recommend various programs to help ensure a healthy transition as a family takes their new baby home.

-Your babies special message will appear on the Hello Baby Billboard located at the intersection of Martin Luther King Blvd. and Main Street in Houma.
+Your baby's special message and photo, if desired, will appear on the Hello Baby Billboard located at the intersection of Martin Luther King Blvd. and Main Street in Houma.
 More information will be explained upon delivery at TGMC.

 All new parents will get to capture this precious moment with a picture.
-A representative from Our 365 will come to your room and take your babies picture before discharge and a variety of photo packages will be available for purchase.
+A representative from Charley's angels will come to your room and take your baby's picture before discharge and a variety of photo packages will be available for purchase.